tmfg/digitraffic/pages/tieliikenne-en.md

 [```https://tie.digitraffic.fi/api/v1/data/free-flow-speeds/tms/{id}```](https://tie.digitraffic.fi/api/v1/data/free-flow-speeds/tms/23001){:target="_blank"}

 Response message contains currently valid free flow speeds.
-The free flow speeds are changed when the summer and winter speed limits are activated on the road network.

-Message is updated once a day (3:30 AM EET).
+Message is updated once a day and it ready be loaded after 6:00 AM EET.
+The actual data is updated much less frequently.

+This api will be deprecated at some point and the same information can be read from [Current data from TMS stations](#current-data-from-tms-stations) -metadata-api.

 Related metadata: